Are you looking to patent a new idea? Are you wondering how to protect the way it looks and prevent copycats?

 Click here to read my article “Utility Vs. Design Patent” for more details about when you should use both patent types.

 Do you have additional questions?
-Book a free consultation!
+Book a free consultation, otherwise lets continue our article on how to patent a design.

 Step 3 – Conduct Novelty Search